hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/remote-templates.html.md

 layout: "docs"
 page_title: "Remote Templates"
 sidebar_current: "cdktf"
-description: "Resources to help you learn CDK for Terraform, including example projects in Typescript, Java, Python C Sharp, and Go."
+description: "Templates allow you to scaffold a new CDK for Terraform Project.
+Learn to create your own template."
 ---

 # Remote Templates

-Templates allow scaffolding a new CDK for Terraform project.
-When you setup a new project via `cdktf init` you can supply one of the [built-in templates](../../packages/cdktf-cli/templates) (e.g. `typescript` or `python`) or use your own.
-This document describes how to create your own template to use with `cdktf init`.
+When you set up a new project via `cdktf init`, you can supply one of the [built-in templates](https://github.com/hashicorp/terraform-cdk/tree/main/packages/cdktf-cli/templates) (e.g. `typescript` or `python`) or use a custom-built remote template.
+The template scaffolds a new CDK for Terraform project, creating the necessary directories and files.

-## Using Remote Templates

-Currently the `cdktf` supports downloading and extracting a zip archive containing the files for the template.
-When extracting the archive, it searches for the `cdktf.json` file.
-If that file cannot be found in the root directory, it walks all directories until it finds the file.
-This allows creating an archive that contains e.g. a `README.md` in the root directory explaining things which itself won't turn up in the created project directory.
-However, most templates won't make use of it.

-If you're using a Github repository for your template, you can create URLs to your repo as follows

-#### main branch

-`https://github.com/<user or organization>/<repo>/archive/refs/heads/main.zip`

-#### tag `v.0.0.1`

-`https://github.com/<user or organization>/<repo>/archive/refs/tags/v0.0.1.zip`

-**Please Note:** Currently only urls to zip archives can be specified, hence only url based authentication mechanisms are supported.
-If you need support for private packages, please [file an issue](https://github.com/hashicorp/terraform-cdk/issues/new?labels=enhancement%2C+new&template=feature-request.md).

-## Creating Remote Templates
+## Create Remote Templates

-A template is a directory, containing at least a `cdktf.json` file, which is required for the `cdktf` CLI.
-For scaffolding a new project the library [`sscaff`](https://github.com/awslabs/node-sscaff) is used. `sscaff` basically copies all files into the new directory while allowing for substitutions and hooks.
+A template is a directory that contains at least a `cdktf.json` file, which is required for the `cdktf` CLI.
+You can use the library [`sscaff`](https://github.com/awslabs/node-sscaff) to scaffold a new project.
+The `sscaff` library copies all files into the new project directory while allowing for substitutions and hooks.

-### Using Substitutions
+### Substitutions

-A template can make use of substitutions for filenames and file content.
+A template can use substitutions for filenames and file content.
 To specify your own variables, use Hooks (see below).
-Besides the [built-in substitutions of](https://github.com/awslabs/node-sscaff#built-in-substitutions) `sccaff` the CDK for Terraform supplies some more variables that can be used in templates:
+In addition to the [built-in substitutions of](https://github.com/awslabs/node-sscaff#built-in-substitutions) `sccaff`, CDK for Terraform supplies variables that you can use in templates:

-#### User input
+#### User Input

+These variables hold user input.
+For example, you can use them in project files like `package.json` or similar.

+**TODO:** How does this work - do users get asked for input when they run your template?

 ```typescript
 Name: string;